Mon-Ouie/mon-ouie.github.com/.code/content/posts/brainfuck.md

 ### AST::Node

-We'll need to change the value of the buffer quite often, so writing a mixin to generate code used for this will help us to avoid repititons.
+We'll need to change the value of the buffer quite often, so writing a mixin to generate code used for this will help us to avoid repititions.

     module Brainfuck
       module AST